DEWALT DCD777C2 Drill Driver:

-Another positive is the DCD777C2 drill driver's compact design (measuring just 7.52" from the front to the back), which helps to make working in confined spaces much more manageable, while the built-in LED light remains lit for 20 seconds following the release of the trigger to aid visibility while using the tool in dark areas or at night.
+Another positive is the DCD777C2 drill driver’s compact design, which measures just 7.52″ from front to back.
+While it won’t be as agile as say, a good right angle drill, it will make working in confined spaces much more manageable versus other drill drivers.
+Of further benefit is the DCD777C2’s built-in LED light, something that remain lit for 20 seconds following the release of the trigger to aid visibility while using the tool in dark areas or at night.

 The DCD777C2 kit’s drill driver comes with all the benefits associated with having a brushless motor.
 These are becoming increasingly popular because they require less maintenance and have a longer lifespan versus a brushed equivalent, ultimately saving you time, money, and effort in the long-run.

 Brushless motors also provide more power thanks to the fact that they have less energy-reducing restrictions versus brushed motors, and perhaps of most benefit to users, they allow for longer runtime and require less battery charging thanks to increased efficiency.

 Coupling these benefits, along with the two lithium-ion batteries supplied with this drill driver and the motor’s powerful maximum torque output of 500 in-lbs, means you’ll be able to complete longer, tougher tasks and minimize downtime.
 What’s not to like about that?

 Users can adjust the drill driver’s speed to better suit whichever task they’re performing, all thanks to the variable speed control built into the trigger mechanism.
 The harder you squeeze, the faster the output RPM will be, and once you let go, the brake kicks in to stop the chuck rotating immediately.